 Check sunrise and sunset times for Kanab.

-The pink hues of Coral Pink Sand Dunes are far more intense before sunrise and after sunset before the sun introduces yellows and whites to the color spectrum.
+The pink hues in the sand are far more intense before sunrise and after sunset before the sun introduces yellows and whites to the color spectrum.

 Plus, deep and dark shadows are a photographers worst enemy in a desert.